 Medicated creams and ointments may help to treat psoriasis.

-Treatment for Koebner phenomenon is dependent on the other condition.
-In the case of psoriasis, some treatment options may include:
+In the case of psoriasis, treatment options may include:

 - topical treatments, such as medicated creams and ointments